Make a Payment

 To make a payment, or to file your return, log in with your User ID or Express Login.
+There is no fee to use this service.
 You will need the following bank account information: bank routing number, bank account number, and account type - checking or savings.

 You can read our frequently asked questions for more information.

 You can use your American Express©, Discover©, MasterCard©, or Visa© credit card to make payment.
 We accept credit card payments over the Internet or with your touch tone phone.
 Please note that a service fee of 2.3% of the transaction amount will be charged by the credit card processing vendor.
 This service fee is retained by the vendor and is not revenue to the Board of Equalization (BOE).
 The minimum fee is $1.00.

 Read our frequently asked questions for more information.

 - Make your check or money order payable to the Board of Equalization.

 - Write your Board of Equalization account number on your check or money order.

 Board of Equalization